DogukanZengin/simple-personality-test/README.md

 # Simple-personality-test
-This is a simple personality test for assignment purposes
+This is a simple personality test for assignment purposes, User can enter their email and answer to several personality questions seperated by categories.
+Right now there is answers are not processed to create a personality result.
+This can be done in the future.

 # BUILD